cehrig/h264-ws-mpegts-cloudflare-worker/Readme.md

 We also need a playlist, so the Worker is providing an endpoint for loading the HLS Playlist including references to the 3 latest segments.

+# References
+HLS is described in RFC8216
+MPEG-2 Transport Streams are used as Media Segments MPEG Transport Streams are described in ISO/IEC 13818-1:2000

 # Optional Slack logging
 ```